What Is an Operations Strategy & Why You Need One

 Your operations strategy is part of the broader operations management process.
 It’s a comprehensive plan to ensure sustained operational effectiveness over the short and long term.

 The type of processes that your operations strategy involves can differ depending on your industry and business model.
-For manufacturing companies, it encompasses the life cycle of products from inception to market.
+For manufacturing companies, it encompasses the life cycle of products from inception to market (we also have an article on capacity planning for the manufacturing sector that you can check out).

 For professional services agencies, such as marketing or creative agencies, it usually includes end-to-end project delivery and various background operations.